How to Grow Angel’s Fishing Rod Flowers in Your Garden

 In sweltering hot or dry conditions, check the soil frequently, watering when the top 2 inches are dry.
 In hot weather, water in the early morning to avoid evaporation and high humidity around the plant base.

-Do not water angel’s fishing rod during winter dormancy.
+Do not water Angel’s fishing rod during winter dormancy.

-To encourage healthy growth and abundant flowering, apply a well-balanced, all-purpose fertilizer to angel’s fishing rod in the spring after the danger of frost has passed.
+To encourage healthy growth and abundant flowering, apply a well-balanced, all-purpose fertilizer to Angel’s fishing rod in the spring after the danger of frost has passed.

 Pruning and Cutting Back